reyemtm/reyemtm.github.io/_pages/about.md

 ---
-title: Malcolm Meyer
+title: About
 permalink: "/about/"
 layout: page
-subtitle: Cartographer & Data Analyst
+subtitle: A (Jekyll) Blog on GIS & Data visualization
 ---
+## Malcolm Meyer

 I have a passion for web-based data visualization and analysis.
 Formally, I am a graduate of the Ohio University International Studies Program, with a BA in Sociology and Urban Planning from The College of Wooster.
 I also love [music](http://malcolmmeyer.tumblr.com) and gardening.
 I spend my days analyzing transportation data for the [Ohio Valley Regional Development Commission](http://www.ovrdc.org).
+You can see the OVRDC map gallery built with Jekyll, Bootstrap 4 and JQuery [here](http://www.ovrdc.org/gis/maps).

 <pre><code><strong>getBounds()</strong> Returns the LatLngBounds of the current map view, path or polyline</code></pre>

 ***

-## Recommended Leaflet Plugins
+## Awesome Leaflet Plugins

  - [GeoTagged Photos](https://github.com/turban/Leaflet.Photo)
  - [Hash/Coordinates in URL](https://github.com/mlevans/leaflet-hash)